 The more fundraising options donors have, the more likely they are to make a donation.

-Think about it this way: if you’re hosting a giving day, but only accept donations through a form on your website, this limits the number of people that can contribute to your cause.
+Additionally, if you’re hosting a giving day, but only accept donations through a form on your website, this limits the number of people that can contribute to your cause.

-With that said, make sure that you have a variety of ways to collect donations before launching your matching gift drive.
+Always ensure that you have a variety of ways to collect donations before launching your matching gift drive.

 Main Takeaway: Knowing that their gifts will double for a limited time is a great motivator for donors.
 Use that knowledge to your advantage and host a matching gift drive.